-RIZ Energie, short for Regionales Innovationszentrum für Energietechnik, is Hochschule Offenburg’s newest research building addition, with a large laboratory and a plus-energy building design.
-Starting in summer 2020, RIZ Energie will be bringing together the University’s wide range of research activities related to resource and energy efficiency.
+RIZ Energie, short for Regionales Innovationszentrum für Energietechnik, is Hochschule Offenburg’s newest research building addition, with a large laboratory and agrid supportive high performance building.
+Starting in the summer of 2020, RIZ Energie will be bringing together the University’s wide range of research activities related to resource and energy efficiency.

 RIZ Energie is part of the regional development concept of the “Sustainable Energy Valley” of the Southern Upper Rhine region, developed in the “RegioWIN” competition (“Regional Competitiveness through Innovation and Sustainability”) under the leadership of the Klimapartner Oberrhein association.
 RegioWIN itself is an essential component of the State of Baden-Württemberg’s ERDF Strategy (European Regional Development Fund) for the 2014-2020 funding period and was launched by the State’s Ministry of Science, Research and Arts and Ministry of Rural Areas and Consumer Protection in 2013.

 RIZ Energie is a partner for trade and industry in all aspects of product and system development of resource-efficient products, industrial media supply and building technology.
 It aims to strengthen the University’s research and development capacity, and to increase competitiveness in the region by establishing networks with local companies.
 To achieve significant progress in R&D, it is not enough to examine or optimize individual components or individual steps of the value-added chain in isolation.
 Rather, manufacturers and operators will research new approaches in close interaction and implement solutions in a timely and sustainable manner.

 RIZ Energie transparently combines research, teaching and application, and in itself demonstrates the practical implementation of the energy turnaround with its construction design and technical facility equipment.